facebook/react/docs/docs/reference-react-component.md

 this.setState({mykey: 'my new value'});
 ```

-It's also possible to pass a function with the signature `function(state, props) => newState` This can be useful in some cases when you want to enqueue an atomic update that consults the previous value of state and props before setting any values.
+It's also possible to pass a function with the signature `function(state, props) => newState`.
+This enqueues an atomic update that consults the previous value of state and props before setting any values.
 For instance, suppose we wanted to increment a value in state:

 ```javascript
 this.setState((prevState, currentProps) => {